 Pursuant to Section 16(a) of the Exchange Act, directors, certain officers, and beneficial owners of greater than 10% of our common stock are required to file reports with the SEC indicating their holdings of and transactions in our common stock.
-To our knowledge, these insiders complied with all SEC filing requirements during 2022, except that due to administrative errors at the Company, one report on Form 4 reporting two transactions was not timely filed by Messrs.
-Gorman, Brown and Bilko and Ms. Pfautz; two reports on Form 4 reporting an aggregate of three transactions were not timely filed by Mr. Ring and Ms. Tedesco; and a Form 4 reporting one transaction was not timely filed by Mr. O'Brien and Mses.
-Miller and Williams.
-In addition, a Form 4 reporting one transaction was not timely filed in 2021 by Messrs.
-Asbury, Gorman, Ring and Ms. Tedesco.
-In 2023, Mr. Corbin became aware of his failure to file reports on Form 4 to disclose certain phantom stock acquisitions related to voluntary deferrals of cash compensation under our Deferred Compensation Plan, resulting in an aggregate of 24 transactions that occurred on separate dates between 2019 and 2023 being reported late, and also relating to approximately 1,116 shares of our common stock that were also acquired pursuant to voluntary deferrals of cash compensation prior to 2019 that had not previously been reported.
+To our knowledge, these insiders complied with all SEC filing requirements during 2023, except that due to administrative errors at the Company, Mr. Corbin reported one late transaction on one Form 4 and Ms. Williams reported six late transactions on one Form 4, all of which related to acquisitions of phantom stock due to voluntary deferrals of cash compensation under our Deferred Compensation Plan.
+In addition, a Form 4 reporting one transaction was not timely filed by Mr. O'Brien in 2022, which related to tax withholdings on the vesting of restricted stock.
+Mr. Wampler also became aware of his failure to file reports on Form 4 to disclose certain phantom stock acquisitions related to voluntary deferrals of cash compensation under our Deferred Compensation Plan, resulting in ten transactions that occurred on separate dates between 2016 and 2018 being reported late on one Form 4, and also relating to approximately 5,075 shares of our common stock that were also acquired pursuant to voluntary deferrals of cash compensation prior to September 1, 2016 that had not previously been reported.